kenchrcum/ansible-collection-gitea/README.md

-# ansible-collection-gitea
+# Ansible Collection - kenchrcum.gitea

-Ansible Collection for Gitea
+Documentation for the collection.